What is it?

 What does it NOT cover?

-A Health & Welfare LPA gives Attorneys powers to make decisions on which care home you could be placed.
-It does not give the Attorneys powers to secure care home funding, or deal with financial matters.
+A Health & Welfare LPA gives Attorneys powers to make decisions on how you are to be cared for, your medical needs, and if necessary in later life, which care home you could be placed.
+However, that Power of Attorney does not give the Attorneys powers to deal with your finances, such as managing your everyday finances, dealing with your property, and securing care home funding.
 Those decisions can only be covered by a Property & Financial Affairs LPA.

-So, it’s important to appreciate that having both Lasting Powers of Attorney can be important in certain situations.
+So, it’s important to appreciate that having both Lasting Powers of Attorney can both be important.
 For example, where decisions on both finances and welfare need to be made at the same time.
 For more information on Property & Financial Affairs LPA’s please click here.

 When would a Health & Welfare LPA be useful?